diptim01/TicketingCustomerEvent/src/TicketingCustomerEvent/Readme.md

 #Part II

-> What should be your approach to getting the distance between the customer’s city and the other cities on the list?
+> Q: What should be your approach to getting the distance between the customer’s city and the other cities on the list?

-Create a dictionary with Events as key and distance as values.
+A: Create a dictionary with Events as key and distance as values.
 Then afterwards get the distance for each events relative to the customer's city.
-There was an method implementation that was provided to calculate the distance between cities.
+There was an method implementation provided to calculate the distance between cities.

-> How would you get the 5 closest events and how would you send them to the client in an email?
+> Q: How would you get the 5 closest events and how would you send them to the client in an email?

-Since we have the events and their respective distance from the customer's city in a hashmap, we could sort in ascending order and pick the first 5 value and call the addToEmail endpoint.
+A: Since we have the events and their respective distance from the customer's city in a hashmap, we could sort in ascending order and pick the first 5 value and call the addToEmail endpoint.